Contemplating how to increase client referrals?

 A financial advisor’s email signature could read:

-“My practice is exclusively referral based.
-I’ll never discuss your personal or financial situation with anyone, including the friends, family and associates you refer to me.”
+“My practice is primarily referral based.
+I will not discuss your personal or financial situation with anyone, including the friends, family and associates you refer to me.”

 #2 — Concerns About How You Will Treat Referrals